aalanbay/My-World/README.md

 <p>Photo Credit: Ahmed Aqtai<p>

 <div>
-Lastly, Baklava is a very famous desert that has both religious and cultural roots.
+<h3><center>Lastly, Baklava is a very famous desert that has both religious and cultural roots.
 It has many layers of dough, sometimes over 30, which requires many hours of labor.
-It is common to find Baklava in every Turkish restaurant but is very difficult to prepare it at home.
+It is common to find Baklava in every Turkish restaurant but is very difficult to prepare it at home.</center></h3>
 <center><img src="Images/baklava.jpg" width="400" height="225"></center>
 <p>Photo Credit: Ekrulila<p>